Advenella

 Advenella is a genus in the phylum Pseudomonadota (Bacteria).
 The two members of the genus Tetrathiobacter were transferred to this genus, namely Tetrathiobacter kashmirensis and Tetrathiobacter mimigardefordensis.

 Etymology

 The name Advenella derives from:Latin advena, a stranger, a foreigner; and ella, a diminutive; Advenella, then, means the little stranger, referring to the fact that the source of these unusual organisms is unknown.

 Species

-The genus contains four species (including basonyms and synonyms):
+The genus contains four species (including basionyms and synonyms):